-• Bring the actual medicines or give your doctor and pharmacist a list of all the medicines that you take, including non-prescription (over-the-counter) medicines.

-- Tell them about any drug allergies you have. - Ask about any risks or side effects of the medication and what to avoid while taking it.
+- Bring the actual medicines or give your doctor and pharmacist a list of all the medicines and dosage that you take, including non-prescription (over-the-counter) medicines and nutritional supplements. - Tell your doctor and pharmacist about any drug, food and other allergies you have such as to latex. - Ask about any risks or side effects of the medication and what to avoid while taking it.
 Be sure to write down what your doctor or pharmacist says. - Make sure your medicine is what the doctor ordered.
 Ask the pharmacist about your medicine if it looks different than you expected. - Read the label and patient package insert when you get your medicine, including all warnings and instructions. - Know how to use your medicine.
-Especially note the times and conditions when your medicine should not be taken. - Contact you doctor or parmacist if you have any questions.
+Especially note the times and conditions when your medicine should and should not be taken. - Contact your doctor or parmacist if you have any questions.